Plans are worthless, but planning is everything.

 Aristotle

 Waterfall also generates huge mounds of plans in the documentation phase, plans which get out of sync with the software and grow more useless the longer the project drags on.
-Companies who want to ship projects on time that meet customer expectations are discarding Waterfall and using Agile.
+Companies who want to ship projects on time a meet customer expectations are discarding Waterfall and using Agile.

 Agile

-One version of Agile, called Scrum, breaks the project into sprints, each sprint being a self-contained development cycle that lasts one to four weeks:
+Agile is a new way of managing projects where you break the project into sprints, each sprint being a self-contained development cycle that lasts two to four weeks:

-1. Sprint planning meeting.
+- Sprint planning meeting.
 Decide which requirements (software features) to develop in this sprint.

-4. Retrospective.
+- Retrospective.
 Assess the team’s performance and adjust as needed.

 SpaceX appears to be an ‘existence proof’ that modern DevOps commercial practices can be used effectively for rapidly changing systems that are mission critical for national security.